kgorins/origins-plus-plus-wiki/README.md

 * **Scorching Sun**: The starlight in you greatly weakens you during the day, be careful until nightfall.
 * **Supernova**: Your body is made of pure energy, so you are slightly transparent and you don't seem to have bones?..
 * **Time?
 Space?
 Who dis?**: Anomalies are highly unstable, but you can use this to your advantage; you can teleport where you want to go.
-* **Unstable**: "Due to your unstable state, your body will periodically fade away causing hunger.
+* **Unstable**: Due to your unstable state, your body will periodically fade away causing hunger.

 ## Artificial construct